ahstat/ahstat.github.io/_posts/2017-6-11-Triangle-pursuit.md

 <center><img src="../images/2017-6-11-Triangle-pursuit/three_params/three_param_500.png" alt="positions of x'1 x'2 and x'3 after transformation"/></center>

 *Fig. 6.
 Typical positions of $$x'_1, x'_2$$ and $$x'_3$$ after transformation*

-Calculations are tedious, so you can skip them at first reading.

 First, we have $$x_3 \neq x_1$$, otherwise $$x_4$$ cannot be defined.
 Then, we let: